PPX123/5991-Group3-Abigale/README.md

 | In class end-of-semester test	| No	| 20%	| Week 13 (Thursday, 6 PM)	| 1, 2, 3, 4 |
 | Ass.5 Consultants' Report	| Yes	| 30%	| Exam Period (Thursday, 6 PM)	| 1, 2, 3, 4, 5, 6, 7 |
 | Group article reviews and presentations |	Yes |	10%	| Multiple Weeks	| 1, 2, 3, 4, 5, 6, 7 |
+### Assessment Discription
+The Consultants` Report consists of a critical analysis of a service technology for a client and a recommendation to that client based on their needs.
+Assignments 2, and 3 are preliminary steps to creating the final report.

+Teams also critically review TWO articles, present their review of ONE of them and lead class discussion in Weeks 4 and 9  as well as create a profile of their team’s capabilities.

+The two In-class tests are closed book
+### Note:
+The School’s 40% barrier rule (cf. Grading criteria), will be applied to the combination of the two in-class exams So in order to Pass this subject, you need to achieve at least 40% of both in-class tests together.